 I love Moroccan recipes so I was excited to try this Moroccan chicken recipe a friend gave me.

 Middle Eastern recipes are some of by absolute favorites.
 They are warm and spicy without being hot, healthy without being ordinary and flavorful with still using ingredients we all probably have in our cupboards.

 I think you will enjoy this healthy chicken recipe for all the same reasons.
 Plus it is so easy to put together, you will have lots of time to do other things as it bakes away in the oven.

-- 1 1/2 pounds boneless, skinless chicken breast halves or chicken pieces (750 g)
+- 1 1/2 pounds chicken breasts, boneless skinless or chicken pieces

 - 2 tablespoons vegetable oil